mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 # Representations and Session Protocols

 The mPlane protocol is built atop an abstract data model in order to support multiple representations and session protocols.
-The canonical representation supported by the present SDK involves JSON {{RFC7159}} objects transported via HTTP {{RFC7230}} over TLS {{RFC5246}} (commonly known as HTTPS).
+The canonical representation supported by the present SDK involves JSON {{RFC7159}} objects transported via Websockets {{RFC6455}} over TLS {{RFC5246}} (known by the "wss" URL schema).

 ## JSON representation